flokk.

 Trinity College Dublin and the Book of Kells

 Book tickets in advance to see the illuminated Book of Kells, an extraordinary 9th-century manuscript housed in Trinity's Old Library.
-The Long Room upstairs, with its barrel-vaulted ceiling and 200,0
+The Long Room upstairs, with its barrel-vaulted ceiling and 200,000 ancient books, is genuinely jaw-dropping for kids who have never seen anything like it.

 culture